 INHALATION-Asphyxiant.
-High concentrations can cause headaches, dizziness, drowsiness, and loss of consciousness.
+High concentrations may cause dizziness, nausea, vomiting, disorientation, confusion, incoordination, and narcosis.
 Very high concentrations may cause suffocation.
 Lack of oxygen can kill.

-SKIN CONTACT-Vapors may irritate the skin.
-Liquid halocarbon 134A may cause frostbite; harmful amounts may be absorbed if skin contact is prolonged or widespread.
+SKIN CONTACT-Liquid halocarbon 116 may cause frostbite; harmful amounts may be absorbed if skin contact is prolonged or widespread.

-SWALLOWING-An unlikely route of exposure.
-This product is a gas at normal temperature and pressure, but frostbite of the lips and mouth may result from contact with the liquid.
+SWALLOWING-An unlikely route of exposure, but frostbite of the lips and mouth may result from contact with the liquid.

-EYE CONTACT-Vapors may irritate the eyes.
-The liquid may cause severe corneal injury due to frostbite.
+EYE CONTACT-Liquid may cause severe corneal injury.